-A simple, two-column table can be a very useful data input form.
+A simple, two-column table can be a very useful Input Form.
 These tables are easy to create, easy to send to a client, easy to complete, and easy to process.

-To create the form, simple draw a two column table in a Word document.
+To create the form, simply draw a two column table in a Word document.
 Type into the left column the variables you want to gather from the client.
-(The brackets are optional.
-If you want to provide a form for the client or customer to complete, you may choose to omit the brackets.)
+(Brackets are optional.
+If you choose to omit the brackets to make it 'friendlier' for your clients, Pathagoras will add back the brackets when scanning the completed Input Form.)
 Leave the right column blank.
 E.g.

 [Client City, ST ZIP]

-(You can copy and paste the above table into a Word document if you wish as a starter sample.)
+(You can copy and paste the above table into a Word document if you wish to use it as a starter sample.)

 Save the table as a Word document.

 If you want the client to complete the form, email it to him or her with a request to complete the data in the right column.
 If an office staffer is charged with completing the form, the staffer would simply recall the form and fill in the data at the right from the client's hand written intake sheet.

 The only drawback to the above form is its looks.
 The form looks boxy and, if you intend the client or customer to complete the form, it is not very professional looking.
 Further, the variable names that appear at the left may not be friendly or descriptive enough for the end user to know without assistance what is being requested.
 But if appearances are a secondary concern (or you plan to use the form for 'in-house' data collection only), nothing beats the simplicity of a two-column table.